n1ru4l/envelop/packages/plugins/generic-auth/README.md

 based on the original HTTP request.
 The resolved user is injected into the GraphQL execution `context`, and you can use it in your resolvers to fetch the current user.

-> The plugin also comes with an optional `@auth` directive that can be added to your GraphQL schema
+> The plugin also comes with an optional `@authenticated` directive that can be added to your
-> and helps you to protect your GraphQL schema in a declarative way.
+> GraphQL schema and helps you to protect your GraphQL schema in a declarative way.

 There are several possible flows for using this plugin (see below for setup examples):